 If you look through the current revision, some of these diagnosis codes are hard to take seriously.
 It makes you wonder what outrageous circumstances caused the need for the reclassified codes.
 Some of these are also non-billable because they have even more specific classifications.

-Before it’s final send-off in two years, we took a look through the handbook and found some of the funniest ICD-10 codes that will make you laugh out loud.
+We took a look through the ICD-10 CM handbook and found some of the funniest codes that will make you laugh out loud.

 Animals